A project is like a great big buffet.

 Your primary and secondary stakeholder list should help you create a stakeholder map.

 For that, you’ll need ClickUp’s Mind Maps.
-Its drag and drop ability makes it super easy to use.

 Sketch out your stakeholders using the Blank mode to visualize all the people who can influence your project or how they are connected.